nvda-es/devguides_translation/original_docs/w10addoninternals.md

 The Windows 10 App Essentials add-on includes the following additions, fixes and workarounds for UIA issues and control problems:

-* Search suggestions: NVDA now plays a sound to indicate appearance of search suggestions.
+* Search suggestions: NVDA now plays a sound to indicate appearance of search suggestions, incorporated into NVDA 2017.3.
 More on this below.
 * Live region change announcements in various apps.
 In the global plugin portion, a way to define and track this event is included.
 * Floating suggestions such as Emoji panel in Version 1709 (Fall Creators Update) and hardware keyboard suggestions in Version 1803 (April 2018 Update).
 This has been incorporated into NVDA 2018.3 release, but more recent changes do require support from this add-on.
 * Support for UIA notification event introduced in Version 1709.
 This became part of NVDA in 2018.2, and refined in 2019.2 to interupt users when important notifications are pending.
 * Providing more meaningful labels for certain controls such as update history in Settings/Update and Security/Windows Update, sensitive to changes in Insider Preview builds.
-* Announcing tooltips from universal apps, now part of NVDA 2019.3.
+* Announcing tooltips from universal apps, incorporated into NVDA 2019.3.
 * Recognizing dialogs powered by XAML and various frameworks.
 Since NVDA 2018.3, NVDA itself takes care of this in most situations.

 We'll meet various UIA controls and workarounds throughout this article.